U.S. home buyers are putting down less to purchase homes anymore.

 Today's buyers also have access to USDA loans and VA loans -- both of which require no downpayment whatsoever -- and piggyback mortgages, which have made a comeback with buyers.

 With mortgage rates near 3.5% and home values rising in many U.S. markets, it's an excellent time to be a buyer.
-The market may be less favorable to buyers in 2017.Click to see today's rates (Feb 20th, 2017)
+The market may be less favorable to buyers in 2017.Click to see your low-downpayment loan eligibility (May 26th, 2017)

 A mortgage downpayment is the money you pay at settlement which goes toward the cost of your new¬†home.